Ali Farka Touré: Musical career

-It was this that grasped the attention of Anne Hunt of 'World Circuit Records'.
-In the mid-1980s, Hunt travelled to Mali to track down Ali Farka Touré, she eventually found him by broadcasting a message on Radio Mali seeking information about his whereabouts.
-World Circuit records brought him to Britain for the first time in 1987 and Touré went on to record seven records with them.
-The first few of these albums included some interesting collaborations such as with Seán Keane and Kevin Conneff of The Chieftains on The River in 1990 and Nitin Sawhney and the American blues player Taj Mahal on The Source in 1992.
-Although, his most high-profile collaboration of the early 90s was 1994's Talking Timbuktu with Ry Cooder.
-Cooder later recalled how Touré didn't like recording the album in the Hollywood studio and described it as a place of ‘bad energy’ and The USA in general as a ‘spiritual car park’.
+It was this that grasped the attention of Anne Hunt of World Circuit Records.
+In the mid-1980s, Hunt travelled to Mali to track down Touré and eventually found him by broadcasting a message on Radio Mali seeking information about his whereabouts.
+World Circuit Records brought him to Britain for the first time in autumn 1987 to record Ali Farka Touré, by which time he had also begun touring outside Africa - including at the Great American Music Hall in San Francisco, California, on 10 April 1987, although Touré's first North American concert was in Harrison Hot Springs, British Columbia..

+Ultimately, he recorded seven albums with World Circuit Records, some of which included contributions from non-African musicians such as Seán Keane and Kevin Conneff of The Chieftains on the album The River in 1990 and Nitin Sawhney and the American blues player Taj Mahal on The Source in 1992.

+Touré's most high-profile collaboration of the early '90s was Talking Timbuktu (1994) with Ry Cooder.
+This sold well in Western markets, although Cooder later recalled how Touré did not like recording the album in the Hollywood studio and described it as a place of "bad energy", and the United States in general as a "spiritual car park".
+The album won a Grammy Award for Best World Music Album.

-Touré's first North American concert was in Harrison Hot Springs, British Columbia.
-1994's Talking Timbuktu, a collaboration with Ry Cooder, sold promisingly well in Western markets, but was followed by a hiatus from releases in America and Europe.
-He reappeared in 1999 with the release of Niafunké, a more traditional album focusing on African rhythms and beats.
-Touré was the mentor and uncle of popular Malian musician Afel Bocoum.
+This was followed by a hiatus from releases in America and Europe until he reappeared in 1999 with Niafunké, a more traditional album focusing on African rhythms and beats, named after his hometown and recorded in an abandoned school there as Touré's record producer felt that a recording studio overseas would diminish the quality of the music.

-In 2002 Touré appeared with Black American blues and reggae performer Corey Harris, on an album called Mississippi to Mali (Rounder Records).
+In 2002, Touré worked with Black American blues and reggae performer Corey Harris, on Harris's album Mississippi to Mali (Rounder Records).
 Toure and Harris also appeared together in Martin Scorsese's 2003 documentary film Feel Like Going Home, which traced the roots of blues back to its genesis in West Africa.
-The film was narrated by Harris and features Ali's performances on guitar and njarka.
+Narrated by Harris, the film features Touré's performances on guitar and njarka.

-He was very supportive of director Manny Ansar's idea to move Festival au Désert to Timbuktu, after its first two years in the Kidal region of Mali.
+Touré was very supportive of director Manny Ansar's idea to move Festival au Désert to Timbuktu, after its first two years in the Kidal region of Mali.
 He said that he had always wanted to bring people home, but did not know how to do that, and that now that this festival had been organised, he would support it; he would be their "godfather".
 He started performing at the festival, bringing in a lot of his fans, more visitors, tourists, and journalists.
 He performed the closing concert every year from 2003 until 2006.